What’s new in iOS 14

 Memoji Along with more age options and face coverings, you can choose from over 20 new hair and headwear styles to reflect a hobby, your profession, and your personality.
 See Create your own Memoji.

 Maps Use Maps to get cycling directions using bike lanes, paths, and roads.
 You can also see elevation changes, busy streets, and steep hills when planning your trip.
 Discover great places around you to eat, shop, and explore with Guides.
-See Get cycling directions from your current location and Explore new destinations with Guides in Maps.
+As you follow cycling or walking directions, you can share your estimated time of arrival (iOS 14.5).
+See Get cycling directions from your current location, Explore new destinations with Guides, Share your cycling ETA, and Share your walking ETA.

-Mirrored selfies (iOS 14.3) You can take a mirrored photo that captures the shot as you see it in the front camera frame.
-See Take a selfie.
+Mirrored selfies (iOS 14.3) On all models, you can take a mirrored photo that captures the shot as you see it in the front camera frame.
+See Take a selfie with your iPhone camera.

 Photos Filter your photos in collections and albums and sort photos by oldest or newest first.
 Add captions to your photos and videos so you can easily find them in Search.
 See Filter photos in albums, Sort photos in albums, and Add captions and view photo and video details.

 Reminders Reminders automatically suggests dates, times, and locations for a reminder based on similar reminders you’ve created in the past.
-You can also assign reminders to people you share lists with.
-See Share reminders and collaborate.
+Members of a shared list can assign reminders to each other so splitting up tasks is easier than ever.
+In iOS 14.5, you can also sort and print your lists.
+See Share and assign reminders, Sort or reorder reminders, and Print reminders.

 Siri Siri has a new compact design that lets you quickly get information while still focusing on what you’re doing.
 Siri now provides information from across the web to help you find answers and can send audio messages from the Messages app.
 See Find out what Siri can do.